 So, what is customer aftercare?
 It's all of these things: delighting customers after the sale, keeping in touch, asking for reviews and referrals, and rewarding customer loyalty.

-Infusionsoft by Keap can help, by the way.
+Keap can help, by the way.
 Our marketing automation tools will help you wow customers before and after the sale.

 No credit card needed